kritanksharma/Beyond-html/README.md

 Raft is a distributed consensus algorithm.
 It was designed to be easily understood.
 It solves the problem of getting multiple servers to agree on a shared state even in the face of failures.Raft works by electing a leader in the cluster.

-*Cluster--  A cluster refers to a collection of data points aggregated together because of certain similarities.
+*Cluster- A cluster refers to a collection of data points aggregated together because of certain similarities.

 *ETCD - is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
 It gracefully handles leader elections during network partitions and can tolerate machine failure, even in the leader node.